 The shape of the soleplate can also differ from one model to another.
 I like that my Rowenta has a precision tip for ironing in small places, and I even saw irons that have an elliptical shape with double tips like Panasonic NI-W810CS Multi-Directional Iron which I did not try (I like my irons a little more powerful) but it has very good reviews.

 What about the position and the number of steam holes in the soleplate?
-I am not sure if the amount of steam holes contributes to better results.
-Maybe if an iron has as many of them as possible more areas will be covered at a faster rate?
+I am not sure if the amount of steam holes contribute to better results.
+Maybe if iron has as many of them as possible more areas will be covered at a faster rate?
 In my opinion, it is important to have steam holes evenly distributed and not only in the top so the steam is more evenly spread out.
 My Rowenta has 400 micro steam holes and Kalorik has only 25 steam holes in its soleplate but it produces more steam and I do not find it inferior.